ArctosDB/documentation-wiki/_how_to/How_To_Template.markdown

 Use this template to help start a new How To - don't edit and save it!
 Instead make a copy and give the new How To a new name.

+All new pages MUST be named using the following format: How_To_[action].markdown (without "markdown" the page will not format correctly!)

 The block above between the sets of three dashes must be included in a How To in order for it to appear in the How To list.
 Make sure you follow these conventions:

 ```